rcndeinfo@ndevr.org.uk

 • 4) Technology Readiness Workshops involving the academic researchers and end users in a systematic evaluation of the status of the technology and steps required for exploitation

-• 5) Technology Transfer events for the Industrial and Associate members
+• 5) Technology Transfer events for the Tier 1, Tier 2, and Associate members

 • 6) Funding of initial technology transfer projects